Henry Addison DeLand

-Around this same time, Henry DeLand suffered a severe financial loss in the freeze.
-He'd promised that anyone who moved to the area and planted oranges and then lost their crop to a freeze would have their financial investment covered by him.
+During the "big freeze" of 1894-95, Henry DeLand lost nearly US$250,000 due to the cold.
+Additionally, he had promised that he would cover anyone who moved to the area and planted oranges against loss of their crop to a freeze.
 But as time passed, the city he founded continued to develop and thrive.
-It has remained the county seat of Volusia County since 1887, and today has an estimated population of around 37,000.
+It has remained the county seat of Volusia County since 1887, and in 2020 had an estimated population of around 37,000.

+Henry Addison DeLand married Sarah Parce and had 3 children.
+He died on 13 March 1908 in Fairport, New York.